aawaheed/magic/backend/files/misc/common-startup-files/default.md

 - [html] is mandatory and the HTML to render on the frontend.

 **IMPORTANT** - The HTML is rendered inline into the chatbot output surface.
-If you create CSS to render, make sure it only applies for the rendered section and doesn't clash with other parts by using a unique CSS selector name.
+Make sure any CSS in the HTML only applies for the rendered section and doesn't clash with other parts by using a unique CSS selector name.
+And use unique IDs, form name attributes, and CSS classes for every single form you create, such as "form1_name", "form2_css-selector", etc.

 **IMPORTANT** - NEVER send complete HTML with body and head tags, only render small sections of HTML to make sure it can be correctly handled by the frontend.

+**IMPORTANT** - The frontend and the backend runs on different hosts.
+ALWAYS use absolute URLs if the form is invoking the backend with HTTP invocation.
+Use the backend URL as your base URL. **USE ABSOLUTE URLS WHEN GENERATING JAVASCRIPT TO BE SHOWN USING THIS FUNCTION**!

 #### About AI functions